Find Affordable College Courses

 Tuscaloosa, AL

-Our 2023 rankings named The University of Alabama the most popular school in Alabama for international relations and national security students working on their bachelor’s degree.
-Located in the city of Tuscaloosa, UA is a public college with a very large student population.
+Our analysis found The University of Alabama to be the most popular school for international relations and national security students who want to pursue a bachelor’s degree in Alabama.
+Located in the small city of Tuscaloosa, UA is a public college with a very large student population.

 About 66% of the students majoring in international relations at the school are women while 34% are male.

-Full International Relations & National Security at The University of Alabama Report
+Read full report on International Relations & National Security at The University of Alabama

 #2